KALVAKUNTLA KAVITHA vs. DIRECTORATE OF ENFORCEMENT

 …..as benefit of proviso to Section 45 is concerned, when it is the case of applicant herself that she is a well-educated and accomplished woman, who has remained Member of Parliament, Member of Legislative Council, etc., this Court is bound to keep in mind the observations of the Hon'ble Apex Court in case of Saumya Chaurasia (supra)….

-In para 68 learned single judge gave finding while denying benefit under section 45 of PMLA Act as under:
+In para 68 learned single judge gave a finding while denying benefit under section 45 of the PMLA Act as under:

-In para 22 of present case court interoperated that learned single judge erroneously observed that section 45 (1) proviso only applicable on “valnurable woman”.
+In para 22 of the present case court construed that a learned single judge erroneously observed that section 45 (1) proviso only applicable on “vulnerable woman”.

-Considering the finding of Saumya Chaurasia (supra) this court observed in present case in para 27 that finding of the said case does not mean that section 45(1) proviso only includes “vulnerable women”.
-Moreover only because women is highly educated that does not mean she is not entitled to the benefit under section 45(1) proviso.
+Considering the finding of Saumya Chaurasia (supra) this court observed in the present case in para 27 that the finding of the said case does not mean that section 45(1) proviso only includes “vulnerable women”.
+Moreover only because a woman is highly educated does not mean she is not entitled to the benefit under section 45(1) proviso.

 Decision:

-Present appeal was allowed thereby bail was granted, this court set aside the finding of learned single judge and appellant was directed to be released on furnishing bail bond.
+The present appeal was allowed thereby bail was granted, this court set aside the finding of the learned single judge and the appellant was directed to be released on furnishing bail bond.

 Complete judgment of KALVAKUNTLA KAVITHA vs. DIRECTORATE OF ENFORCEMENT